 The American Cancer Society has identified and defined the following immunotherapies:

 - Monoclonal antibodies – lab-created proteins that act like the immune system’s antibodies and are designed to:

-– Block the growth factor receptors that enable cancer cells to multiply
+– Block growth factor receptors that enable cancer cells to multiply

 – Carry radioactive particles to cancer cells

-These therapies include interferons, interleukins and adjuvants that enhance the immune system’s ability to fight cancer cells or prevent cancer from returning.
+- Nonspecific immunotherapies – therapies that energize the immune system to fight cancer or prevent cancer recurrence

-- Flu-like symptoms such as fever, chills, headache, muscle aches, fatigue, weakness and nausea
+- Flu-like symptoms – fever, chills, headache, muscle aches, fatigue, weakness and nausea

 - Breathing problems